emissao/emissao/README.md

 - My journey to learn English took me through school and various courses, but it wasn't until I started watching 'Friends' and 'How I Met Your Mother' in English without subtitles that I truly grasped the language.
 - Music runs deep in my family, and we share a common love for it.
 Whenever we gather, listening to good music and playing instruments is a cherished tradition.
 - I have a strong passion for traveling abroad, and one of my dreams is to visit Italy, connecting with my Italian roots through my grandmother's family.
--I have a strong passion for traveling abroad, and one of my dreams is to visit Italy, connecting with my Italian roots through my grandmother's family.
+- I have a strong passion for traveling abroad, and one of my dreams is to visit Italy, connecting with my Italian roots through my grandmother's family.
 - Helping others brings me immense joy, and I find great satisfaction in teaching as well;

+## Detailed information
+- Name: Emerson Alves
+- Age: 24
+- Living in: Rio de janeiro, Brazil
+- Stack: C# - .NET - Javascript - HTML5 - CSS3 - SQL - GIT